 In many organizations, a culture of presenteeism remains prevalent.
 Ramadan, by compressing work hours and disrupting daily routines, forces us to rethink this paradigm.
 And this is precisely where the key differences lie between companies that retain their talent and those that lose it.

-Effective management based on dialogue, planning, and reasonable accommodations reduces tension, boosts engagement, and strengthens the organization.
-Conversely, ignoring these realities can be costly: a deteriorating work environment, gradual disengagement, and even unexpected departures.
+Appropriate management—based on dialogue, planning, and reasonable accommodations—reduces tension, improves engagement, and ensures the organization’s stability.
+Conversely, ignoring these realities can be costly: a deterioration in the workplace climate, gradual disengagement, or even unexpected departures.

 The most effective practices observed in our local contexts revolve around a few concrete actions:

-It is recommended to avoid scheduling important meetings at the end of the day, when fatigue tends to set in.
-Many companies choose to adjust their work schedules during this period by shortening the workday or shifting certain time slots.
+It is recommended to avoid scheduling important meetings at the end of the day, when fatigue tends to set in more strongly.
+Many companies choose to adjust their work schedules during this time by shortening the workday or shifting certain time slots.
 Some also introduce greater flexibility by offering one or two days of remote work per week when business operations allow.
 These adjustments, even simple ones, help maintain team engagement and promote a better work-life balance during this period.

-Companies like Djezzy in Algeria, which have turned decorating their offices and celebrating the holy month into a true internal tradition, have understood this well: decorating workspaces in the colors of Ramadan and creating moments of togetherness around the holy month fosters a strong emotional connection among teams.
-A company iftar, even a simple one, carries considerable symbolic weight.
+Companies like Djezzy in Algeria, which have turned decorating their offices and celebrating the spirit of the holy month into a true internal tradition, have understood this well: decorating workspaces in the colors of Ramadan and creating moments of togetherness around the holy month fosters a strong emotional connection among teams.
+A company iftar, even a simple one, carries considerable symbolic significance.
 It signifies: your life outside the office matters to us.

 Ramadan is a time of increased spending on food, family, and social activities.
 Companies that support their employees with targeted benefits—such as Ramadan food baskets, gift cards, and one-time bonuses—send a strong message of corporate solidarity.

 How companies handle Ramadan highlights broader challenges related to inclusion and workplace well-being, and ongoing training for managers on these sensitive issues remains one of the most underfunded areas in our workplaces.
-A manager who lacks the necessary tools can, without meaning to, create more tension during a single month of Ramadan than a whole year of routine workplace issues.
+A manager who is ill-equipped may, without meaning to, create more tension during a single month of Ramadan than a whole year of routine problems.

 Eid al-Fitr isn’t just the end of Ramadan.
-It’s a time of intense emotional change.
-Employees have gone through a month that was demanding physically, spiritually, and in terms of family life.
+It’s a time of intense emotional transition.
+Employees have gone through a month that was demanding—physically, spiritually, and in terms of family life.
 What they expect from their company at this very moment is recognition and respect.

-Here are some practical steps HR managers can take in the days leading up to and following Eid:
+Here are some concrete steps HR managers can take in the days leading up to and following Eid:

 It would be simplistic to view Ramadan merely as an organizational challenge.
 It is also—and above all—a unique opportunity to build an authentic corporate culture.

-Ramadan creates a rare phenomenon in the workplace: a collective emotional connection.
+Ramadan gives rise to a rare phenomenon in the workplace: collective emotional synchrony.
 The same rhythm, the same sacrifices, the same iftar.
 This shared experience fosters a sense of organic trust that few HR tools can artificially replicate.
-Companies that know how to harness this emerge more united and resilient, with teams that feel they belong to something that truly understands them.
+Companies that know how to harness it emerge more united, more resilient, with teams that feel they belong to something that truly understands them.

-Addressing religious and cultural issues is fully in line with efforts to promote workplace well-being and corporate social responsibility.
-This is not mere appeasement.
-It is smart management.
+Addressing religious and cultural issues is fully in line with efforts to promote quality of life at work and corporate social responsibility.
+This isn’t just pandering.
+It’s smart management.

-In the Algerian and Tunisian contexts, Ramadan and Eid al-Fitr bring this dynamic into sharp focus with particular intensity.
-Companies that understand this don’t just “manage” the period—they turn it into a strategic lever for building customer loyalty, team cohesion, and employer brand.
+In the Algerian and Tunisian contexts, Ramadan and Eid al-Fitr exemplify this dynamic with particular intensity.
+Companies that understand this don’t just “manage” this period—they turn it into a strategic lever for building customer loyalty, fostering team cohesion, and enhancing their employer brand.

 Eid Mubarak to all the teams. 🌙